-A. Application form.
+Application form.

-- (1) Application for special permits shall be made on an official form, which shall be furnished by the Town Clerk or the Planning Board office upon request.
+- Application for special permits shall be made on an official form, which shall be furnished by the Town Clerk or the Planning Board office upon request.
 All information indicated on this form and listed under § 414-6B of these rules and regulations shall be supplied by the applicant at the time of application.
-Failure to meet this requirement will be considered a failure to submit an application and no public hearing will be scheduled. - (2) Applicants are encouraged to file any necessary applications for special permits under the Water Resource Protection District Bylaw so that this hearing may be held concurrently. - B. Contents of an application.
+Failure to meet this requirement will be considered a failure to submit an application and no public hearing will be scheduled. - (2) Applicants are encouraged to file any necessary applications for special permits under the Water Resource Protection District Bylaw3 so that this hearing may be held concurrently.

+^{3.} Editor's Note: See Ch.
+305, Zoning, § 305-13.03.

+- B. Contents of an application.
 Any person desiring approval of a site plan under this section shall submit 16 copies of said plan, with application for approval thereof, directly to the Planning Board with an additional copy filed with the Town Clerk.
 The Board shall, within 10 days after receipt thereof, distribute such plans as provided in § 414-8A herein.
 Applicants are encouraged to meet informally with the Planning Board staff and the Building Commissioner prior to making a formal submission of plans to discuss site plan requirements and design objectives.
 The Board may provide a set of guidelines to assist applicants in meeting site plan, architectural and landscaping objectives.
-The site plan submitted to the Board shall show, among other things as may be required by the Board in the proper administration of this section: [Amended 7-24-2017]

-69. Editor's Note: See Ch.
-305, Zoning, § 305-13.03.

-- (1) All existing and proposed buildings, structures, parking areas, loading areas, driveway openings, driveways, walkways, access and egress points, service areas, recreation areas and other open spaces, including dimensions and all elevations. - (2) Existing and proposed easements within the lot. - (3) Existing and proposed on-site wells, water supply systems, storm drainage systems, utilities, sites for enclosed refuse containers and location and capacity of septic systems. - (4) Wetlands, streams, bodies of water, and drainage swales. - (5) The location and description of all existing and proposed topographic features on the lot and adjoining areas within 50 feet of said lot, including two-foot contours, walks, fences, walls, planting areas, and greenbelts. - (6) Percent of building lot coverage. - (7) Height of all buildings above average finished grade of abutting streets, including architectural details, and the amount(s) in square feet of proposed building(s). - (8) Impervious surface area and open space (natural and landscaped) of the lot. - (9) A traffic study if the land subject to the application will meet the thresholds specified in § 305-11.10 of the Marshfield Zoning Bylaw.
+The site plan submitted to the Board shall show, among other things as may be required by the Board in the proper administration of this section:4 - (1) All existing and proposed buildings, structures, parking areas, loading areas, driveway openings, driveways, walkways, access and egress points, service areas, recreation areas and other open spaces, including dimensions and all elevations. - (2) Existing and proposed easements within the lot. - (3) Existing and proposed on-site wells, water supply systems, storm drainage systems, utilities, sites for enclosed refuse containers and location and capacity of septic systems. - (4) Wetlands, streams, bodies of water, and drainage swales. - (5) The location and description of all existing and proposed topographic features on the lot and adjoining areas within 50 feet of said lot, including two-foot contours, walks, fences, walls, planting areas, and greenbelts. - (6) Percent of building lot coverage. - (7) Height of all buildings above average finished grade of abutting streets, including architectural details, and the amount(s) in square feet of proposed building(s). - (8) Impervious surface area and open space (natural and landscaped) of the lot. - (9) A traffic study if the land subject to the application will meet the thresholds specified in § 305-11.10 of the Marshfield Zoning Bylaw.
 Include projected traffic flow patterns into and upon the site for both vehicles and pedestrians and an estimate of the projected number of motor vehicle trips to and from the site for an average day and for peak hours. - (10) Proposed traffic mitigation measures applying to both on-site and related off-site conditions, as identified in § 305-11.05F(3), required performance standards, of the Marshfield Zoning Bylaw.
-The scheduling of mitigation measures shall ensure that said remedies are in place and functioning properly at the time of project occupancy. - (11) The distance of existing and proposed buildings from the lot lines and the distance between buildings on the same lot. - (12) The location of existing or proposed buildings on the lot shall be shown with the total square footage and dimensions of all buildings, all building elevations and floor plans, and perspective renderings.
-The information shall be sufficient so that the Board may make recommendations regarding, among other things, the
+The scheduling of mitigation measures shall ensure that said remedies are in place and functioning properly at the time of project occupancy. - (11) The distance of existing and proposed buildings from the lot lines and the distance between buildings on the same lot.